Charlotte Perkins Gilman: Overcoming personal challenges

+Along with many women during the late 19th century, Gilman dealt with the trauma of the rest cure treatment due to the lack of societal attitudes, limited understanding of mental health, and the authority of the medical profession.
+However, as awareness and understanding of mental health improved over time, the rest cure fell out of favor, recognized as an outdated and potentially harmful approach to treatment.

 Adulthood

-In 1884, she married the artist Charles Walter Stetson, after initially declining his proposal because a gut feeling told her it was not the right thing for her.
+In 1884, she married the artist Charles Walter Stetson, after initially declining his proposal because her intuition told her it was not the right thing for her.
 Their only child, Katharine Beecher Stetson (1885–1979), was born the following year on March 23, 1885.
-Charlotte Perkins Gilman suffered a very serious bout of post-partum depression.
+Gilman suffered a serious bout of postpartum depression.
 This was an age in which women were seen as "hysterical" and "nervous" beings; thus, when a woman claimed to be seriously ill after giving birth, her claims were sometimes dismissed.

 Gilman moved to Southern California with her daughter Katherine and lived with friend Grace Ellery Channing.
-In 1888, Charlotte separated from her husband – a rare occurrence in the late nineteenth century.
+In 1888, Charlotte separated from her husband—a rare occurrence in the late nineteenth century.
 They officially divorced in 1894.
 After their divorce, Stetson married Channing.
 During the year she left her husband, Charlotte met Adeline Knapp, called "Delle".
 Cynthia J. Davis describes how the two women had a serious relationship.
 She writes that Gilman "believed that in Delle she had found a way to combine loving and living, and that with a woman as life mate she might more easily uphold that combination than she would in a conventional heterosexual marriage."
 The relationship ultimately came to an end.
-Following the separation from her husband, Charlotte moved with her daughter to Pasadena, California, where she became active in several feminist and reformist organizations such as the Pacific Coast Women's Press Association, the Woman's Alliance, the Economic Club, the Ebell Society (named after Adrian John Ebell), the Parents Association, and the State Council of Women, in addition to writing and editing the Bulletin, a journal put out by one of the earlier-mentioned organizations.
+Following the separation from her husband, Gilman moved with her daughter to Pasadena, California, where she became active in feminist and reformist organizations such as the Pacific Coast Women's Press Association, the Woman's Alliance, the Economic Club, the Ebell Society (named after Adrian John Ebell), the Parents Association, and the State Council of Women, in addition to writing and editing the Bulletin, a journal published by one of the earlier-mentioned organizations.